Poet and author of On Earth We're Briefly Gorgeous

 In this talk, Vuong urges audiences to reframe writer’s block as a necessary part of the process instead of an insurmountable obstacle to overcome.
-On the contrary, he explains, silence can nurture creative agency.Categories: Asian/Pacific American Heritage Month Speakers, Award-Winning Author Speakers, Bestselling Author Speakers, College + University Speakers, Diversity + Inclusion Speakers, LGBTQ + Gender Issues Speakers, Library + Community Reads Speakers, Literary Fiction Speakers, Poetry Speakers, The Immigrant Experience Speakers
+On the contrary, he explains, silence can nurture creative agency.Categories: Asian American and Native Hawaiian/Pacific Islander Month Speakers, Bestselling Author Speakers, College + University Speakers, Diversity + Inclusion Speakers, LGBTQAI+ Experience Speakers, Library + Community Reads Speakers, Literary Fiction Speakers, MacArthur Fellow Speakers, Poetry Speakers, The Immigrant Experience Speakers

 Praise for Ocean Vuong

 Aesthetically complex yet emotionally accessible, Time is a Mother at once innovates and affirms the existing poetic tradition. . . .
 Vuong’s portrait of Hồng is both intimate and iconic.— NPR.org

 Vuong’s powerful follow-up to Night Sky with Exit Wounds does more than demonstrate poetic growth: it deepens and extends an overarching project with 27 new poems that reckon with loss and impermanence . . .
 This fantastic book will reward fans while winning this distinctive poet new ones.— Publishers Weekly (starred review)

 Tender and heartbreaking . . . this collection of poems thoughtfully considers grief, both as an emotion and a sacred act, revisiting the history he shared with his mother and the understanding of family they forged together.
 Delving back into the visceral themes that made his 2019 novel On Earth We’re Briefly Gorgeous a revelation, Vuong traverses the intensely personal and the broadly political with grace and courage.— TIME